Brittle Minds, Fixable Activations: Understanding Belief Representations in Language Models: Results

-\Cref{fig:prompt} compares \textit{protagonist} probe accuracy across various prompt variations for different models, considering their architecture, size, and fine-tuning.
-As can be seen from the figure, providing the protagonist's \textit{Initial Belief} in the story yields higher probe accuracy compared to the \textit{Original} prompt (\Cref{fig:probing-dataset}).
-Accuracy for all the other prompt variations is generally lower than \textit{Original}.
-On one hand, misleading prompts hurt performance across all models.
-This finding resonates with \citet{webson2022prompt} who found that instruction-tuned models, despite being more robust, are still sensitive to misleading prompts.
+\paragraph{Sensitivity to Prompting} \Cref{fig:prompt} compares \textit{protagonist} probe accuracy across various prompt variations for Llama-2 models.
+As can be seen from the figure, providing the protagonist's \textit{Initial Belief} in the story yields higher probe accuracy compared to the \textit{Original} prompt.
+Accuracy for all the other prompt variations is generally lower than \textit{Original}. \textit{Misleading} prompts hurt performance across all models.
+This finding resonates with \citet{webson2022prompt}, who found that instruction-tuned models, despite being more robust, are still sensitive to misleading prompts.
 On the other hand, \textit{Time Specification} unexpectedly does not help in disambiguating belief states in different time frames, as we hypothesised in \S\ref{subs:probing-exp}.
 Additionally, models show sensitivity to \textit{Random} tokens placed before the belief statement.
+Pythia models show similar patterns, shown in \Cref{fig:prompt-pythia}.
 Results for \textit{oracle} beliefs are reported in \Cref{fig:prompt-oracle} and indicate that models maintain high accuracy. \textit{Misleading} prompts slightly reduce performance to around $95\%$.
-In summary, these experiments show that LMs possess robust belief representations when taking an omniscient perspective, whereas their representations of others' beliefs are more susceptible to prompt variations.
+In summary, these experiments show that LMs possess robust belief representations when taking an omniscient perspective, whereas their representations of others' beliefs are brittle to prompt variations.